justus-IT/justus-IT/README.md

 - 👋 Hi, I’m Justus Muia Viti
 - 👀 I’m interested in website designing and management
+- Have studied and aquired certificates in networking and data science courses offered in CISCO
 - 🌱 Am an IT diploma graduate and  I’m currently learning computer science (IT in degree level
 - 📫 You can reache through muiajustus220@gmail.com
 -